soph1e-mart1n/startup/README.md

 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - All user updates displayed in realtime.

+## React deliverable
+For this deliverable I converted the application over to use React.

+- **Bundled and transpiled** - done!
+- **Components** - Login, Game, Customize, and Gallery are all components.
+- **Router** - Routing between all components using the navbar.
+- **Hooks** - Used React's useEffect hook as a transition from using JS's on document load